220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Account balances become incorrect after many transactions"
 - **Impact**: Critical financial discrepancies

+> fundAccount endpoint had a loop that was adding 1/100 of the transaction amount to the balance 100 times instead of just adding the values

+> Solution: Replace loop with simple add.
+Additionally, the number of db calls were reduced using Drizzle's .returning() function.

+> In the future it's important to remember that simple solutions can help reduce issues.

 **Ticket PERF-408: Resource Leak**

 - **Reporter**: System Monitoring